IAMconsortium/pyam/doc/source/index.rst

  - Advanced visualization and plotting functions.
  - Diagnostic checks for non-reported variables or timeseries values to analyze and validate scenario data.
- - Categorization of scenarios according to timeseries data or meta-identifiers for further analysis.
+ - Categorization of scenarios according to timeseries data or metadata for further analysis.

 The package can be used with data that follows the data template convention of the `Integrated Assessment Modeling Consortium`_ (IAMC).
-An illustrative example is shown below; see `data.ene.iiasa.ac.at/database`_ for more information.
+An illustrative example is shown below;
+see `data.ene.iiasa.ac.at/database`_ for more information.

 .. _`pandas.DataFrame`:
    https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html

 .. _`Integrated Assessment Modeling Consortium`: